-The following graph provides a comparison of the cumulative total shareholder return on our common stock to the returns of the Russell 2000 Index and the S&P Aerospace & Defense Select Industry Index from September 16, 2014 (the first day our common stock began "when-issued" trading on the NYSE) through December 31, 2018.
-Our common stock began "regular-way" trading in connection with the Spin-off on September 29, 2014.
-"When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
-"Regular-way" trading refers to trading after a security has been issued.
+The following graph provides a comparison of the cumulative total shareholder return of our common stock to the returns of the Russell 2000 Index and the S&P Aerospace & Defense Select Industry Index from December 31, 2014 through December 31, 2019 with data points as of December 31 for the years shown.
 The graph is not, and is not intended to be, indicative of future performance of our common stock.
 This graph is not deemed to be "filed" with the SEC or subject to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended (Exchange Act) and should not be deemed to be incorporated by reference into any of our prior or subsequent filings under the Securities Act of 1933 as amended (Securities Act), or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.

-The above graph assumes the following:

-- (1) \$100 invested at the close of business on September 16, 2014, in Vectrus common stock, Russell 2000 Index and S&P Aerospace & Defense Select Industry Index. - (2) The cumulative total return assumes reinvestment of dividends.
+The graph assumes that \$100 had been invested in Vectrus common stock, the Russell 2000 Index and the S&P Aerospace & Defense Select Industry Index on December 31, 2014 and that all dividends were reinvested.